MQ-FOAR705/HammondA_PoC_Design/README.md

 - PDF to Text
 - - Download and install the XPDF tool for converting PDF to text files -- https://www.xpdfreader.com/download.html
--- Utilise the readme to ensure that you can run the pdftotext command
+-- Utilise the readme to ensure that you can run the pdftotext command, if not there is a small change you can make to the convertpdf.sh script